joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/12/19/us/trump-news

 **Amazon Workers at Seven Distribution Centers Walk Out**\
-`The retail giant said it expected its operations to be largely unaffected by the strike by some Teamsters union members.`\
+`The retail giant said it expected its operations to be largely unaffected by the strike of some Teamsters union members.`\
 https://nytimes.com/2024/12/19/business/economy/amazon-teamsters-strike.html

 **Amazon's NHL behind-the-scenes series renewed, to feature Brady Tkachuk**\